Kazgul1987/Pathfinder-Ui_2/patchnotes.md

     - Dark Mode (Remaster)

 ## v11.307.8
-- Update interface code.
+- Update core code.
 - Fix error when Monks little details wasn't activate.
 - Update token hud theme.
 - Update Compatibility with Monks little details.

 ## v11.307.6
-- Update interface code.
+- Update core code.
 - NEW : Add a compatibility and theme for PF2e Utility Buttons.
 - NEW : The standard sheet is now in the color of the Remaster version. (thx @Vesselchuck for your work)
 - The Dark-theme sheet is in the color of the Remaster version.

 ## v11.307.5
-- Update interface code.
+- Update core code.
 - Parchment texture on Journal pages is disabled by default now.
 - Update Parchment texture option with the color of PF2e remaster.
 - Update PF2e Style option with the color of PF2e remaster.

 ## v11.307.4
-- Update interface code.
+- Update core code.
 - Update visual for Polyglot
 - Update visual for Dice Tray
 - Update visual for DF Chat Enchancements